rubenhussong/three-vite-boilerplate/README.md

 # Three JS Vite Boilerplate

-This is my boilerplate for Three JS projects.
+This is my boilerplate for Three JS projects with Typescript.

 ## Getting started